 Information is primarily collected from both a Veteran via electronic devices, and in a very limited capacity, a VA Care Coordinator.
-To acquire Veteran health information, a Veteran, typically on a daily basis, answers/addresses a list of health questions (aka Disease Management Protocol or DMP) and vital signs by using one of four modalities noted below.
-Note-Communication methods include secure cellular, landline or Internet connection.1-Commander Flex (CD390): A physical device, provided to patient, which connects with peripherals record vital type biometric data.
-2-InterVIEW (IOS/Android): A mobile application accessible by cell phone, tablet etc. 3-LinkVIEW (video): A physical device that is provided to the Veteran which can connect to peripheral extensions and utilize to record biometric data readings.
-This option has video conferencing capabilities.4-TeleResponse (including Vital Sign Relay Device - VSRD): A telephone system whereby Veterans are able to use voice capabilities to record their biometric statistics.
+To acquire Veteran health information, a Veteran, typically on a daily basis, answers/addresses a list of health questions (aka Disease Management Protocol or DMP) and vital signs by using one of three modalities noted below.
+Note-Communication methods include secure cellular, landline or Internet connection.1-Commander Flex (CD320/390): A physical device, provided to patient, which connects with peripherals record vital type biometric data.
+2-NetResponse Web; A web application.
+3-TeleResponse: A telephone system whereby Veterans are able to use voice capabilities to record their biometric statistics.
 The Veteran health information data is securely transmitted through one of several methods including, cellular, landline, or a VA provided modem connection or internet connection.
 The information collected associated with a VA Care Coordinator is acquired as part of the Veteran enrollment process.
-Additionally, the RPM/HT-M system and the VA's Electronic Health Records (EHR) system transmit specific Veteran's data to one another as required.
+Additionally, the HT-MA system and the VA's Electronic Health Records (EHR) system transmit specific Veteran's data to one another as required.